lfoppiano/cocoa-visualisation/README.md

 ### Preprocess works

 - Filter out works that have been published before 1990
-- Cleanup concepts (it requires to fetch concepts from the OpenAlex API, or from a cache, which is already stored in `openalex/data/cache_concepts`):
+- Cleanup concepts (it requires fetching concepts from the OpenAlex API, or from a cache, which is already stored in `openalex/data/cache_concepts`):
-  - removes "ancestors concepts"
-  - removes "Batteries and ancestors"
+  - removes concept "Battery"
-  - removes concepts with score = 0.0
+  - removes concepts with a score = 0.0

 ```shell
 preprocess_works.py --input-corpus resources/openalex/data/dump_filtered_by_year --output resources/openalex/data/dump_cleaned_concepts